TheArtOfTrading/MarketHealthDashboard/readme.md

 * tkinter
 * Norgate Data installed and configured locally

+## Norgate Data

+You must have Norgate Data for this tool to function: https://norgatedata.com/stockmarketpackages.php

+I use it with the following data plans.
+If you are missing a data plan then the tool will obviously not be able to load data for that market - any data plan tier will work with this tool as it only uses market data for currently listed assets and does not reference historical constituents:

+* US Stocks
+* Australian Stocks
+* Canadian Stocks
+* Forex
+* I do not use Futures with this tool.

 ## Usage

+Download the pre-compiled .exe file under releases - make sure Norgate Data is running when you open this software.

-Run the main launcher script:
+Or run the main launcher script:

 ```bash
 python trading_dashboard_app.py
 ```

-Or package it into a Windows executable using PyInstaller.
+Or package it into a Windows executable using PyInstaller / `build.bat`.

 ## Disclaimer